josecanciani/jscore/README.md

 See a working Demo at https://josecanciani.github.io/jscore/demo/index.html

-## Development

-There's a GIT pre-commit hook in `tools/git/hooks/pre-commit` that we recommend you link in your project.
-This hook will prevent from committing changes when it finds differences between CSS files and its legacy counter-parts.
-See section "CSS Modules" bellow for more information.

 ## Tutorial

-### A DomApp
+### The Application class

-Any application must extend the `DomApp` class (`dom/app.js`).
-A `DomApp` is a special type of `DomNode` that has the `render()` method to draw itself.
+Any application must extend the `Application` class (`dom/app.js`).
+A `Application` is a special type of `Component` that has the `render()` method to draw itself.
 This is usually how you kick off your app.

-You can include your `DomApp` and run it inside any DOM node, but you will usually use the `body` element as your root node.
+You can include your `Application` and run it inside any DOM node, but you will usually use the `body` element as your root node.
 Check out [demo/index.html](demo/index.html) for a sample usage (we just include some basic Bootstrap CSS style and import a DomApp to render).

 ```html
         <script type="module">